dpavlos/elkarmor/doc/01-installation.md

 ## Installing ELK Armor from Source

 Although the preferred way of installing ELK Armor is to use packages, it is also possible to install ELK Armor directly from source.
-The source tarball is provided by [NETWAYS](https://www.netways.de/).

 All of the steps bellow assume that you are root.